 Weed in the ‘70s had not yet become the thing that it is today.
 It was cheap and it was low in THC.
 We could buy a quarter ounce of hippie weed for $25.
 It was usually from Colombia, and it was to today’s marijuana as Aspirin is to morphine.
 If we were lucky, we might get some Hawaiian (AKA Maui Wowie).
 The mythical Thai Stick was probably the closest thing to modern weed, but it was rare and relatively expensive.
 Mexican ditch weed was, and still is, to be avoided.
 Your quarter ounce contained about an eighth of an ounce of usable leaf and an eighth ounce of stalks and seeds.

 The first time I tried it, I became fan.
-There’s no physical impairment; coordination is not affected, speech is not slurred.
-The effects are mild compared with booze, and they wear off in a couple of hours with no hangover.
-It makes comedy funnier and music musicier.
+I felt no physical impairment; my coordination was not affected, speech was not slurred.
+The effects were mild compared to booze, and they wore off in a couple of hours with no hangover.
+It made comedy comedier and music musicier.
 To this day I think it smells great.

 My THC habit continued for a little over a decade, peaking in my mid-20s when I’d smoke all day, every day.
+I was a musician.
+It was part of the job requirement.
 It only became a problem for me when high potency BC Bud became the norm.
 We called it “wheelchair weed” because if you smoked enough of it, a wheelchair was the best option if you needed to be mobile.
 At that point, it became a legitimate “drug” in my opinion.
 I couldn’t function if I smoked it, mostly because I hadn’t figured out to only have one small hit.
 I was still dosing like I was with the old high school Colombian.
 BC Bud made me paranoid.
 It made me lazy.
 It stopped being fun.
 So I quit.
 So much for the idea that weed is addictive.
 I simply stopped buying it and got on with my life.
 No rehab.
 No lingering effects.